NahsiN/nahsin.github.io/_posts/2016-05-22-tracking-beautiful-jekyll.md

 ---
 layout: post
 title: Remaining up-to-date with the original Beautiful Jekyll project
-subtite: Tracking a remote branch in git
+subtitle: Tracking a remote branch in git
 ---

 To keep my markdown knowledge updated, I decided to start posting today